Advanced manufacturing plants

 Across our four factories we produce a lot more than just sugar.
 Our investments to date have enabled us to use as much as possible of our raw material - sugar beet - to diversify and build a successful portfolio of co-products that positively impact other industries.

-We supply 60% of the UK’s demand for sugar.
+We supply around half of the UK’s demand for sugar.

 We support up to 9,500 UK jobs in the wider economy.